 The cash envelope system was made popular by Dave Ramsey.
 It’s a budgeting method where you use cash and envelopes to help track and manage your monthly variable (or discretionary) spending.

-How the cash envelope system works
+How to start using the cash envelope system

 Step 1: Create your monthly budget using your expected income and monthly fixed expenses.